Acatar/gidget/README.md

 Gidget
 ==========

-A Domain Service Language (DSL) and RouteEngine for JavaScript SPAs inspired by NancyFx, Sinatra and express.
+Gidget is a Domain Service Language (DSL) and RouteEngine for JavaScript SPAs inspired by NancyFx, Sinatra and express.

 ## Getting started